SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/06 - Chapter 6/README.md

 All middleware functions in Express.js accept three arguments following the request (`req`), response (`res`), and (`next`) lifecycle methods.

-Our custom middleware is simply a function that accepts thes three arguments.
+Our custom middleware is simply a function that accepts these three arguments.

 ```js
 ...